davidabeyer/formaltask/README.md

 # FormalTask

+Note: If you have any issues, please let me know!
+Will try to fix.

 Open source declarative orchestration for parallel Claude Code agents — define quality gates in YAML, enforce them automatically.

 ## What This Gets You